Cambridge Lectures (2018–19)

 Seminars, workshops and reading group

-In Michaelmas Term 2017, I will be running a couple of experimental workshops [password protected] for Part II students aimed at working together with students already aware of the general principles of good academic writing on improving the quality of our philosophical prose.
+In Michaelmas Term 2017, I ran a couple of experimental workshops [password protected] for Part II students aimed at working together with students already aware of the general principles of good academic writing on improving the quality of our philosophical prose.

 Reading list for prospective undergraduates